What currency would you like to shop in?

 What colour is best associated with a classic British parka?

-The outer lining of parkas was originally made with a DuPont flight silk nylon, which was in sage green.
-This then became parkas signature colour, but you can find them now in a wide range of different shades: midnight blue, black, khaki, grey, but even orange, red, yellow.
+The outer lining of parkas were originally made with a DuPont flight silk nylon, in a sage green shade.
+This then became parkas signature colour, but you can find them now in a wide range of different shades: blue, black, khaki, grey, but even orange, red, yellow.

 How to wear a parka?

-Parkas have the ability to elevate casual wear.
-Denim and classic knitwear are excellent, but also a smart suit for a modern office look and an easygoing flair.
+As mentioned previously, parkas are a wardrobe staple.
+Depending on the occasion, a parka will look amazing thrown over a pair of jeans and a knit but will also great for your commute layered over your suit. for a modern office look and an easygoing flair.
 Neutral colours are perfectly harmonic with parkas signature palette, but you can easily pair them with more vibrant colours.
 Parkas are an all rounder.

 When it's appropriate to wear a parka?